aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

 5. Time Zone Database

-  ICU uses the public domain data and code derived from Time Zone Database for its time zone support.
+  ICU uses the public domain data and id derived from Time Zone Database for its time zone support.
 The ownership of the TZ database is explained in BCP 175: Procedure for Maintaining the Time Zone Database section 7.